MonkeManX/monkemanx.github.io/content/articles/Namibia.md

 On the way into Windhoek, we couldn’t help but notice the big billboards with humorous traffic safety tips, like "Do not speed" or "Do not drink and drive."
 I wish I could’ve gotten a picture of them.

 In Windhoek, we finally checked off something we had missed on the first day: visiting [Joe's Beerhouse](https://joesbeerhouse.com/) for lunch.
-It's one of the most famous restaurants in the city, known for its distinct atmosphere—full of rustic old items hanging around.
+It's one of the most famous restaurants in the city, known for its distinct atmosphere, full of rustic old items hanging around.
 And I mean that in the best way possible.
 The food was fantastic.
 I had lasagna, but with a twist: it was made with game meat.
 I highly recommend visiting this place.
 When we went for lunch, it was fairly empty, but by evening, it became quite busy.

 {{< rawhtml >}}
 <figure>